facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 When adding support for standard actions, `name` must be one of the following:

 - `'magicTap'` - iOS only - While VoiceOver focus is on or inside the component, the user double tapped with two fingers.
-- `'escape'` - iOS only - While VoiceOver focus is on or inside the component, the user performed a two finger scrub gesture (left, right, left).
+- `'escape'` - iOS only - While VoiceOver focus is on or inside the component, the user performed a two-finger scrub gesture (left, right, left).
 - `'activate'` - Activate the component.
-Typically this should perform the same action as when the user touches or clicks the component when not using an assistive technology.
-This is generated when a screen reader user double taps the component.
+This should perform the same action with, or without, assistive technology.
+Engaged when a screen reader user double taps the component.
 - `'increment'` - Increment an adjustable component.
 On iOS, VoiceOver generates this action when the component has a role of `'adjustable'` and the user places focus on it and swipes upward.
-On Android, TalkBack generates this action when the user places accessibility focus on the component and presses the volume up button.
+On Android, TalkBack generates this action when the user places accessibility focus on the component and presses the volume-up button.
 - `'decrement'` - Decrement an adjustable component.
 On iOS, VoiceOver generates this action when the component has a role of `'adjustable'` and the user places focus on it and swipes downward.
-On Android, TalkBack generates this action when the user places accessibility focus on the component and presses the volume down button.
+On Android, TalkBack generates this action when the user places accessibility focus on the component and presses the volume-down button.
-- `'longpress'` - Android only - This action is generated when the user places accessibility focus on the component and double tap and holds one finger on the screen.
-Typically, this should perform the same action as when the user holds down one finger on the component while not using an assistive technology.
+- `'longpress'` - Android only - This action is generated when the user places accessibility focus on the component, then double-taps and holds one finger on the screen.
+This should perform the same action with, or without, assistive technology.

-The `label` field is optional for standard actions, and is often unused by assistive technologies.
+The `label` field is optional for standard actions and is often unused by assistive technologies.
 For custom actions, it is a localized string containing a description of the action to be presented to the user.

 To handle action requests, a component must implement an `onAccessibilityAction` function.
 The only argument to this function is an event containing the name of the action to perform.
-The below example from RNTester shows how to create a component which defines and handles several custom actions.
+The below example from RNTester shows how to create a component that defines and handles several custom actions.

 ```tsx
 <View